The GEM Fellowship

 Program Specifications

 The objective of this program is to promote the benefits of a masters degree within industry.
 GEM Fellows are provided practical engineering summer work experiences through an employer sponsor and a portable academic year fellowship of tuition, fees, and a stipend which may be used at any participating GEM Member University where the GEM Fellow is admitted.
-The following financial package is for GEM Fellowships beginning Fall 2013 or later (i.e., not retroactive for GEM Fellows who began their GEM Fellowship before Fall 2013):
+The following financial package is for GEM Fellowships beginning in the Fall or later (i.e., not retroactive for GEM Fellows who began their GEM Fellowship before the Fall).
+Please note that University/Associate Fellows are nominated by the University, not selected by the applicant.

-The objective of this program is to offer doctoral fellowships to underrepresented minority students who have either completed, are currently enrolled in a master’s in engineering program, or received admittance into a PhD program directly from a bachelor’s degree program.
+The objective of this program is to offer doctoral fellowships to students who have either completed, are currently enrolled in a master’s in engineering program, or received admittance into a PhD program directly from a bachelor’s degree program.
 Fellowships may be used at any participating GEM Member University where the GEM Fellow is admitted.
+Please note that University / Associate Fellows are nominated by the University, not selected by the applicant.

 The goal of this program is to increase the number of minority students who pursue doctoral degrees in the natural science disciplines — chemistry, physics, earth sciences, mathematics, biological sciences, and computer science.
 Applicants to this program are accepted as early as their senior undergraduate year, as well as candidates currently enrolled in a Master’s of Engineering program and working professionals.
 Fellowships offered through this program are portable and may be used at any participating GEM Member University where the GEM Fellow is admitted.